 Parts of a Silencer to Service

-Let’s dissect the primary pieces of a suppressor and how to treat each.
+Now, let’s dissect the primary pieces of a suppressor and how to treat each respective part.

-With all of the preceding said, keep in mind that it’s always a good idea to refer to the silencer’s user manual for general care insight.
-Whenever in doubt, this guide provided by the manufacturer offers the best maintenance options for keeping your specific can clean.
+This article is here to give you a starting point for your suppressor cleaning journey, but we always recommend referring to your silencer’s user manual for general care insight.
+Whenever in doubt, the guide provided by the manufacturer offers the best maintenance options for keeping your specific suppressor squeaky clean.

 Regularly scheduled maintenance of your rimfire and pistol suppressors increases their performance and longevity.
 As always, contact us with any questions you might have regarding all-things silencers.
-Moreover, if you have personal triumphs / helpful hints regarding suppressor maintenance, please “Leave a Reply” below for your fellow silencer enthusiasts.
-Here’s to clean and safe shooting.
+Moreover, if you have personal triumphs / helpful tips regarding suppressor maintenance, please “Leave a Reply” below for your fellow suppressor enthusiasts.
+Cheers to clean and safe shooting.